-Several years ago this site published a report on foreigner friendly soaplands that was written with the help of a guy named Ryuji who is the one man force behind the Fuzokupedia wesbite.
-The fact that such assistance was needed points to the paucity of soaplands that were open to foreigners back in 2014.
+Several years ago this site published a report on foreigner friendly soaplands that was written with the help of a guy named Ryuji.
+He was the one man force behind the now-shuttered Fuzokupedia website.
+The fact that such assistance was needed pointed to the paucity of soaplands that were open to foreigners back in 2014.
 Places like Darling Harbour usually had one or two women on staff who would work with foreigners but there were still reports of people being turned away seemingly at random.

 A lot of things have changed since the first report on soaplands appeared on this site.
-Many more foreigner friendly shops have opened up.
-A few more soaplands started welcoming foreigners too even though at least one was busted in a shocking move.
+Many more foreigner friendly sex shops have opened up.
+A few more soaplands have started welcoming foreigners too, even though at least one was raided in a somewhat shocking development.

 Still there were never any soaplands that were explicitly open and welcoming to foreigner in the way outfits like Tokyo Hentai Club.
 At least until last month.
 That’s when news broke of a new foreigner friendly soapland called Paradise opening in Kawasaki.